kahunacohen/trackit/README.md

 It's essentially a light wrapper over embedded [SQLite](https://sqlite.org/).
 SQLite is a fast, file-based database and behaves like other relational databases (e.g. MySQL, Postgres etc.).

-Its main method of ingesting transactions is by parsing and importing CSV files downloaded from your bank accounts, but it also allows you to manually manage transactions.
+trackit's main method of ingesting transactions is by parsing and importing CSV files downloaded from your bank accounts, but it also allows you to manually manage transactions.

 ## Features